gabor-boros/questdb-stock-market-dashboard/README.md

 Voilá!
 The table is ready for use.

-## Create workers
+## Creating workers using Celery

 ### Define Python dependencies

 As mentioned, our project will have two parts.
 For now, let's focus on the routine jobs that will fetch the data from Finnhub.

-As in the case of every standard Python project, we are using `requirements.txt` to define the dependencies the project will use.
-Place the `requirements.txt` in your project root with the content below:
+As is the case of every standard Python project, we are using requirements.txt to define the dependencies the project will use.
+Place the requirements.txt in your project root with the content below:

 ```
 finnhub-python==2.4.5   # The official Finnhub Python client